The Republic of Ireland is a loving nation, and without doubt, dogs are one of their most favourite animals.

 Unsurprisingly, the survey found that respondents had a closer relationship with dogs than cats.
 75% of owners said that they had bought their pet from a young age – it is heart-warming to see that many people take care of a pet throughout their life.

-The survey also indicated that 40% of pet owners purchase gifts for their pets on special occasions, such as Christmas.
+The survey also indicated that 40% of pet owners purchase gifts for their pets on special occasions, such as Christmas and birthdays.

 2017 Law Change

 Pror to 2017, Ireland wasn’t seen as one of the most dog-friendly nations.
 In fact, a survey on the popular travel site Travel Nuity found that Ireland was seen as one of the least dog-friendly nations in Europe.

 Before a law change was brought in, it was against the law for a dog to sit inside dining rooms/restaurants.
 While many establishments operate in this way anyway, it is common in other countries to have smaller cafés that welcome dogs.

 Given that Ireland is very used to rain, outside dining isn’t the easiest thing to do across the nation.
 So, in December 2017, a law change was heavily welcomed by the dog community.

 The law allowed owners of cafes and restaurants to decide for themselves as to whether or not they would permit entry for dogs.
 Since then, many cafés have opened up their doors for dogs – which has been a welcome sight.

 Accommodation providers also often welcome dogs, which makes it easy for both tourists and residents to house their furry friends!

 But an important word of caution is that there tends to be a lot of walking undertaken by dogs – whether through their daily walk, or moving from A to B.